Bauchibred/ethernaut-solutions/README.md

     data: nestedMulticallData
 })

-// Check that the smart contract recorded your deposit twice
+// Check to see if the contract recorded our deposit twice
 // (await contract.balances(player)).toString()

 // Withdraw all (should be 0.002) funds!